KDE/kimageformats/autotests/README.md

 may need a template image in `write/basic`.
 Depending on the format, you can specify the following additional options.

+- `--help`: Displays help on commandline options.
 - `--create-format-templates`: Create template images for all formats supported by the QImage in `write/format`.
 Command to simplify the creation of format test images when adding a new plugin or modifying an old one.
-This command is not intended to be used from the CMakeList file as it must be used manually and the generated images must be verified one by one.
+This command is not intended to be used from the CMakeLists file as it must be used manually and the generated images must be verified one by one.
 - `--fuzz <max>`: The fuzziness.
 Used to add some deviation in ARGB data (nornally used on lossy codec).